 The city boasts of a great sustainable bus transport system all running on low impact bio-diesel.
 More than half of the city’s population depend on this transport system, so any savings with noxious gases here, are highly sought.
 This city is also known for its mass recycling projects, Curitiba has become a model for other metropolises to follow.

 Copenhagen, with a population of over 2 million is a very accessible city - it's really convenient for residents to cycle around daily.
 The city has been offering free bikes since 1995, around 50% of the population cycle to work every day.
-This initiative has kept the city’s air clean and free of emissions, which is why Copenhagen rates high in the Europe’s greenest and cleanest city stakes.
+This initiative has kept the city’s air clean and free of emissions, which is why Copenhagen rates high in Europe’s greenest and cleanest city stakes.

 San Francisco, California

-The city is located on the northern coast of the US state of California, surrounded on three sides by the Pacific Ocean, the Golden Gate strait and San Francisco bay.
+The city is located on the northern coast of the US state of California, surrounded on three sides by the Pacific Ocean, the Golden Gate Strait, and San Francisco Bay.
 Its just 49 square miles, making it is one of the smallest cities in the US, but with 820,000 residents, it is the second most densely.

-San Francisco is North America’s greenest city, world class in its extensive use of clean technology, the promotion of clean businesses and the construction of sustainable buildings.
+San Francisco is North America’s greenest city, world-class in its extensive use of clean technology, the promotion of clean businesses and the construction of sustainable buildings.
 This city has a staggering 77% recycling rate.
 All the restaurants, hotels and buildings follow a strict recycling program.
-The city has already imposed a ban on the use of single use plastic bags and has just recently become the first city in the US to ban the use of plastic bottles.
+The city has already imposed a ban on the use of single-use plastic bags and has just recently become the first city in the US to ban the use of plastic bottles.